 In math class, I’d quietly get up and go into the hallway.
 I’d walk around a bit and move so I could try to shake the anxious feelings.
 Of course, I always discussed this with my math teacher beforehand so she understood what I was doing.
 We agreed on a signal for me to use when I needed to leave the class.

-Another tool I use is something I call “The 3 Positives.”
+Another tool I use is something I call “the three positives.”

 When I feel anxious, I often have negative thoughts about myself and my abilities.
 My mind tells me that I’m not good enough or not smart enough or that I’ll never be a good student.

 When this happens, I take out a sticky note or a sheet of paper.
 I write down three positive things about myself and read them throughout the day.
-I know it sounds small, but it helps remind me that I am smart, hardworking, strong and capable.
+I know it sounds small, but it helps remind me that I’m smart, hardworking, and capable.